Heat treating: Effects of time and temperature

 Proper heat treating requires precise control over temperature, time held at a certain temperature and cooling rate.

 With the exception of stress-relieving, tempering, and aging, most heat treatments begin by heating an alloy beyond a certain transformation, or arrest (A), temperature.
 This temperature is referred to as an "arrest" because at the A temperature the metal experiences a period of hysteresis.
 At this point, all of the heat energy is used to cause the crystal change, so the temperature stops rising for a short time (arrests) and then continues climbing once the change is complete.
 Therefore, the alloy must be heated above the critical temperature for a transformation to occur.
 The alloy will usually be held at this temperature long enough for the heat to completely penetrate the alloy, thereby bringing it into a complete solid solution.
 Iron, for example, has four critical-temperatures, depending on carbon content.
 Pure iron in its alpha (room temperature) state changes to nonmagnetic gamma-iron at its A2 temperature, and weldable delta-iron at its A4 temperature.
-However, as carbon is added, becoming steel, the A2 temperature splits into the A3 temperature, also called the austenizing temperature (all phases become austenite, a solution of gamma iron and carbon) and its A1 temperature (austenite changes into pearlite upon cooling).
+However, as carbon is added, becoming steel, the A2 temperature splits into the A3 temperature, also called the austenitizing temperature (all phases become austenite, a solution of gamma iron and carbon) and its A1 temperature (austenite changes into pearlite upon cooling).
 Between these upper and lower temperatures the pro eutectoid phase forms upon cooling.

 Because a smaller grain size usually enhances mechanical properties, such as toughness, shear strength and tensile strength, these metals are often heated to a temperature that is just above the upper critical temperature, in order to prevent the grains of solution from growing too large.
 For instance, when steel is heated above the upper critical-temperature, small grains of austenite form.
 These grow larger as the temperature is increased.
 When cooled very quickly, during a martensite transformation, the austenite grain-size directly affects the martensitic grain-size.
 Larger grains have large grain-boundaries, which serve as weak spots in the structure.
 The grain size is usually controlled to reduce the probability of breakage.